thiagosindra/higher-resolution-hypothesis/docs/about.md

 title: About
 ---

-# About the Higher-Resolution Hypothesis
+# About The Higher-Resolution Hypothesis: A Distributed Pathway Model of Autism

 **Author:** Thiago Sindra, Independent Researcher